mhamza1906/B07-SMART-AIR/README.md

 ### Parent Features:
 *   **Parent Dashboard:** A central hub for parents to view summaries of their children's recent asthma activity.
+*   **Dashboard Tiles:** Displays a summary card for each child, providing a quick, at-a-glance overview of their key asthma metrics including weekly rescue count, last rescue use, Today's zone, and a graph showing daily PEF % for the past week/month.
 *   **Alerts System:**
     *   **Real-time Toasts:** Parents receive an in-app toast notification when they open the app if new alerts have been generated since they last checked.
     *   **Alerts History Page:** A dedicated screen that displays a chronological list of all alerts, with the newest at the top.